codex-storage/outsourcing-Reed-Solomon/docs/Overview.md

 Just for executing the FRI protocol, the hash function could be any (cryptographic) hash, and we could even use different hash functions for constructing the row hashes and the Merkle tree.
 However, if in the future we want to do recursive proof aggregation, then since in that situation the Merkle path proofs need to be to be calculated inside ZK too, it's better to choose a ZK-friendly hash.

 With these in mind, a reasonable choice seems to be the Goldilocks field ($p=2^{64}-2^{32}+1$) and the Monolith hash function (which is one of the fastest ZK-friendly hashes).
-This way the Reed-Solomon encoding and the hash function use a compatible structure.
+This way the Reed-Solomon encoding and the hash function uses a compatible structure.

 Remark: While in principle both FFT and FRI should work with a binary field instead of a prime field (see eg. FRI-Binius), I'm not at all familiar with those variations, so let's leave that for future work.
 Also, if we want to do recursive proof aggregation, again using prime fields for such proof systems is more common (but again, in principle that should be possible too with a binary field).